es Labeled Chessboard .black { background-color: #b58863; } Labeled Chessboard

 Remove[ "Global`*"] // Quiet (* remove all variables *)

 Linear algebra is primarily concerned with two types of mathematical objects: vectors and their transformations or matrices.
-Moreover, these objects are common in all branches of science related to physics, engineering, and economics.
+Moreover, these objects are common in all branches of science related to physics, engineering, economics, and through computer technologies to almost all branches of science.
 Since matrices are build from vectors, this section focuses on the latter by presenting basic vector terminology and corresponding concepts.
 Fortunately, we have proper symbols for their computer manipulations.

 There are two approaches in science literature to define vectors---one is abstract, especially those on linear algebra texts (you will meet it in part 3 of this tutorial), another trend involving engineering and physics topics is based on geometrical interpretation or coordinates definition, caring sequences of numbers.
 Computer science folks sit on both chairs because they utilize both interpretations of vectors.
 Moreover, they introduced abstract analogues of vectors---lists and arrays are widely used in mathematical books.
 We all observe a shift in science made by computer science including impact on classical mathematics.